cliff-ah-leong/proworkflow-test/ReadMe.md

 # Project Brief

 Create a simple time tracking app using react JS and a GraphQL endpoint.
-The application will present the user with the ability to
+The application will present the user with the ability to,

-- Select a task (select box)
+1) Select a task (select box)
-- Click a button to start and stop the timer.
+2) Click a button to start and stop the timer.
-- List the details of previously tracked time entries.
+3) List the details of previously tracked time entries.

 ---
 # Before you Start